 At primary school age, children can understand more of what goes behind a gesture or manner.

 They can be taught how to be kind to others, how to empathise, how to be a good sport.
 They can grasp values better and possess a greater sense of ownership and responsibility.
 Some age-appropriate manners would include respecting others’ belonging and privacy, learning to ask for permission, honouring one’s words, showing appreciation and willingness to help in according to situations.

 ⇒ Related Read: The power of empathy

 Guiding our children to grow up with manners is a dynamic journey that requires a lot of day to day effort.
-Good manners and respect for self and others go a long way in building the confidence of our children and grounding them to doing the correct things in life.
+Good manners and respect for self and others go a long way in building the confidence of our children and grounding them from doing the correct things in life.

 By Som Yew Ya.